Training

 In all our sessions we cover ‘signposting’ to other support services, and who to talk to if a young person is feeling worried.

-For more information or to book Consent Training, please call the admin line on: 01452 305421.
+For more information or to book Consent Training, please contact us.

 Freely Given: Doing something sexual with someone is a decision that should be made without pressure, force, manipulation, or while drunk or high.